 Tuition and Fees

-Note that payment of tuition and fees is expected at the point of registration.
+Payment of tuition and fees is expected at the point of registration.
 New students will not be allowed to register for courses without payment in full.

 Please note that the audit option is not available for all courses and audit status must be declared when registering for a course.
 The fee for auditing a course is the same as taking the course for credit.